 Mentor debrief — They just met with their mentor.
 What came out of it?
 What do they act on?
 What do they sit with?

 The prompt is a starting point, not a fixed contract.
-As you use Graham and develop a sense of what's working and what isn't, go back and edit the instructions field at any time.
-Adjust the tone, add context specific to your situation, or change how it handles certain modes.
+As you use Compass and get a feel for what's working, go back and edit the instructions field anytime — adjust the tone, add context specific to your situation, change how it handles a mode.
 It's yours to shape.

-The system prompt works with ChatGPT, Gemini, and most other capable AI assistants.
+The prompt works with ChatGPT, Gemini, and most other capable assistants.
 Look for a "custom instructions" or "system prompt" field in settings and paste it in.
-The mechanics vary slightly by tool but the approach is the same.
-Claude is the example.
-The approach is the point.
+The mechanics vary slightly by tool, but the approach is the same.
+Claude is the example; the thinking is what matters.

-If you got here and found this useful, the thinking behind the agent — the framework for honest self-assessment, seeing opportunities, making decisions, and making the most of a mentor — is all in the book.
-Find Your Way is available on Amazon Kindle and major ebook platforms for $4.99.
-If it's worth that to you, I'd appreciate the support.
+The thinking behind Compass — the framework for honest self-assessment, seeing opportunities, deciding well, and making the most of a mentor — is all in the book.
+Find Your Way is on Amazon Kindle and major ebook platforms for $2.99.
+If it's worth that to you, I'd appreciate the support — it also helps more people find it.